cloudflare/cloudflare-docs/content/turnstile/troubleshooting/testing.md

 | `3x00000000000000000000FF` | Forces an interactive challenge | visible |

 These dummy sitekeys will produce the `XXXX.DUMMY.TOKEN.XXXX` dummy response token.

-Production secret keys will reject this token, so for testing purposes you also need to use a dummy secret key.
+Production secret keys will reject this token.
+You must also use a dummy secret key for testing purposes.

 | Secret key | Description |
 | --- | --- |